-After a couple of powerful runs, I managed to bring it in close enough but on reaching for my net discovered I had left it back at the car!
+After a couple of powerful runs, I managed to bring it in close enough but on reaching for my net discovered I had left it back in the car!
 My wife had always told me I had the potential to be a complete idiot.
 I think she may be right!
 Oh well, I had planned on letting the first on my new rod go anyway, so I relaxed the tension and soon it spat the barbless hook.
 Yahoo again!
 That was great.
 Typical that I would catch a fish when l didn’t have a net.
-I was a bit loath to go all the way back to the car for it, but I just felt this was going to be a good day, so off I went.
+I was a bit loathe to go all the way back to the car for it, but I just felt this was going to be a good day, so off I went.
 A good thing too.

-On my return to where I left the rod, l was delighted to see another fish just along the shore.
+On my return to where I left the rod, I was delighted to see another fish just along the shore.
 Same approach, good cast but no response to my seductive wiggles on the line.
 Waiting like a statue l stood in a half crouch, frozen to the spot, feeling very exposed on that open slope.
 Finally, the brownie turned outwards, just enough time to gently lift the line clear, whip it back and delicately plop it out again.

 Perfect.
 Sometimes I do good!
 The fish was undisturbed and headed back toward my lure.
 Twitch… twitch… come on see it twitch.
 Yes!
 The brownie darted forward only to turn away at the last and resume its cruising.
 I covered it again but lined it with a sloppy cast.
 Gone.
 (Sometimes I don’t do so good).
 Much enthused I continued along the bank.
-In some south facing slopes, frozen snow made footing a bit slippery but at least the swampy bits were frozen and firm to walk on.
+In some south-facing slopes, frozen snow made footing a bit slippery but at least the swampy bits were frozen and firm to walk on.
 It was getting quite hot by now, hard to believe it was the middle of winter.

-Coming around a small point I saw a ripple ringing out from close in under a tussock.
+Coming to a small point I saw a ripple ringing out from close in under a tussock.
 No bird went splashing madly away so I figured …. .. yep!
 There was the distinctive silhouette of a tail cruising close in.
 I walked quickly forward unhooking my now proven lure from a rod ring and, holding the fly between thumb and forefinger, let flick a delightful little cast that had just the last metre of line touch the water, no sooner had the line settled when a big snout slowly appeared.
 Just the faintest hint of a twitch had the fish well and truly hooked.
 You beauty!
 Unlike the last, this fish didn’t leap at all.
 It just headed for the deepest middle of the lake like an express train peeling meter after metre off.

 I walked quickly forward unhooking my now proven lure from a rod ring and, holding the fly between thumb and forefinger, let flick a delightful little cast that had just the last metre of line touch the water, no sooner had the line settled when a big snout slowly appeared.
 Just the faintest hint of a twitch had the fish well and truly hooked.
 You beauty!
 Unlike the last, this fish didn’t leap at all.
-It just headed for the deepest middle of the lake like an express train peeling meter after metre of line from the screaming reel.
+It just headed for the deepest middle of the lake like an express train peeling meter after metre of the line from the screaming reel.
 I was down to the backing before I managed to arrest that charge and turn its head.
 The wee 4wt. didn’t have the power to stop them too readily, but it sure was fun!
 I was under orders to bring back a fish for dinner

 I was down to the backing before I managed to arrest that charge and turn its head.
 The wee 4wt. didn’t have the power to stop them too readily, but it sure was fun!
 I was under orders to bring back a fish for dinner so, on seeing the condition of this one decided to keep it.
 A beautiful 3 1/2 lb hen.
 On opening it up to see what it had been feeding on I was amazed to find a wee trout fry deep in its stomach.
 It wiggled!
-So l put it aside and continued with dressing the fish.
+So I put it aside and continued with dressing the fish.
 I kicked a hole in the dirt and buried the guts, leaving the fish in the shade with a rock inside at the edge of the lake.
 I would collect it on the way back.

 Remembering the wee fish, l found it again and plopped it into the water.
 It ﬂoated for a while then high-tailed it for the bottom, apparently none the worse for wear!
 Lucky fish I reckon.

 The next fish I got onto was a biggie.
-I was full of confidence by this time so decided to save my small lure that I knew was working and try something else.
+I was full of confidence by this time so decided to save the small lure that I knew was working and try something else.
 I chose a black nymph.
 I was further down the shoreline than I had previously been and had to walk quite a ways high up on a terrace to clear the willows.
 I can see why the locals fish from rowboats.
-From high on the hill I looked down into a clear patch and saw three fish cruising close in.
+From high on the hill, I looked down into a clear patch and saw three fish cruising close in.
 One of them was much larger than the others, 5 maybe 6 lbs so l waited till they were out of sight and hurried down the hill trying not to send any rocks ahead as a calling card.
 On reaching the bottom I hurriedly cast only to snag up on a matagouri bush behind.
 Looking back to the lake I was dismayed to see my monster looking straight at me not ten feet away.
 I froze.